What are the most pressing world problems?

-Of course there are other parts of our broad worldview that could be badly wrong — you can read about some of them in the articles in the foundations section of our key ideas series.
+Of course there are other parts of our broad worldview that could be badly wrong — you can read about some of them in the articles in our advanced series.

 Another major worry we have about the lists is that there’s an important issue we haven’t even thought of, but should be among our top-ranked issues.
 We sometimes call this the possibility of finding a ‘Cause X.’ The possibility of finding Cause X is one reason why we rate further research and capacity-building so highly.

 Finally, we could easily be wrong about any of the particular issues we list — maybe some are much bigger or smaller than we think, or turn out to be more or less tractable.
 For example, perhaps the development of AI will be largely safe by default.
 You can see some of our key uncertainties about each individual issue by clicking through to the individual profiles, and we invite you to investigate these questions for yourself.